Sydney-Informatics-Hub/Scalable-DIA-NN/README.md

 Scripts/2_preliminary_analysis_run_parallel.pbs
 ```

-Run times up to around 40 minutes have been observed for large Scanning SWATH files.
+Run times up to 40 minutes have been observed for large Scanning SWATH files.
+Zeno SWATH files up to 10 minutes each.
 Allowing generous walltimes is not recommended for jobs requesting large numbers of nodes, as this can waste KSU if a small number of samples requires a longer run time.
 Its best to let these few samples fail and be detected with the checker script.

 After the subsampling job has finished, run the checker script: